 We tested the differential methylation of the overall CpG sites between cancer and normal tissues using Wilcoxon rank-sum test.
 We evaluated 15 CpGs located in promoter regions of ZNF132 and only the CpGs in the differential methylation region (DMR) was applied in the further diagnosis or prediction analysis or other statistic analysis.
 Methylation and gene expression correlation in cancer samples were applied linear regression after log-transform to relative gene expression.
 Correlation analysis between DNA methylation and age, weight was applied with linear regression while other were applied with one way ANOVA, such as TNM, cancer onset location, gender, smoking as well as drinking.
 All statistical analyses were conducted using R 3.2.1.
 GraphPad Prism5 (GraphPad, San Diego, CA, USA) and R scripts were used to make the ﬁgures.

-RESULTS:
+Results:

 Hypermethylationof ZNF132 in esophageal squamous cell carcinoma

 Methylation targeted bisulfite sequencing method (MTBS) was used to determine methylation status in the promoter regions (15 CpG sites) of ZNF132 in 91 ESCC and adjacent normal tissues from Han Chinese population (Table 1).
 We found methylation level of LINE-1 was significantly lower in cancer samples compared with normal tissues (overall P< 2.16×10-8) while technique negative control (ChrM) was absolutely low average methylation fraction (AMF< 0.03) in our samples (Figure 1A, 1B) which are highly consistent with previous studies29,30demonstrating the reliability and robustness of our targeted bisulfite sequencing method.
 We found the methylation profile of ZNF132 were significantly higher in ESCC tumors than that in adjacent control tissues (Figure 1C and 1D).
 A significant differential methylation region (DMR) including 14 CpG sites was identified in the core promoter region of ZNF132 (overall P-value=2.2×10-16 and Table 2).
 In addition, we found the promoter methylation were slightly different among different cancer onset location (P= 0.07, ANOVA).
 Samples from up side of esophagus have higher methylation levels (AMF=0.53) compared with middle (AMF=0.39) and down (AMF=0.27).
 Meanwhile, although TNM is not significant associated with ZNF132 methylation (P=0.71), we identified a significant association with number of the number of nearby lymph nodes (“N” value in TNM stage).
-We didn’t detect other significant correlation between ZNF132 methylation and age (beta=0.002, P=0.395), gender (P=0.28), drinking (P=0.54), smoking (P=0.78) and weight (P=0.34).
+We did not detect other significant correlation between ZNF132 methylation and age (beta=0.002, P=0.395), gender (P=0.28), drinking (P=0.54), smoking (P=0.78) and weight (P=0.34).
 We also examined the prediction performance ZNF132 hyper-methylation in ESCC diagnosis.
 We built the most acceptable prediction model with logistic regression and we found the model has quite good sensitivity (sensitivity=70.8%), specificity (specificity=80.6%) and area under curve (AUC=0.82) with the adjustment of ESCC main risk factors such as age, gender, smoking and alcohol consumption, demonstrating hyper-methylation of ZNF132 could be taken as a strong diagnostic biomarker (Table 2 and Figure 1E).

 Regulation of ZNF132 expression by methylation of its promoter in ESCC patients and esophagus cancer cell lines